Michaelp1994/eslint-plugin-typegraphql/src/docs/rules/require-description.md

-# Enforce descriptions in type definitions and operations. (require-description)
+# Require-Description

-Please describe the origin of the rule here.
+Enforce descriptions in type definitions and operations. (require-description)Please describe the origin of the rule here

 ## Rule Details